 - Noise reduction ear plugs

 OSHA requires employers to assess work environments and provide PPE when hazards exist.
-This includes work environments where dust or other substances may be inhaled.
+This includes work environments where dust or other substances may be breathable.

 Silica Dust Exposure Limits

 The new exposure limits were set at 50 micrograms of respirable crystalline silica per cubic meter of air.
-This level would be measured over an eight-hour average.
+Measurements will take place over an eight-hour average.